goblinhero/DomainDrivenCore/README.md

 # DomainDrivenCore
-One way of doing domain driven business application in .NET core using nHibernate and custom rule engines
+One way of doing domain driven business application in .NET core using NHibernate and custom rule engines.
+UI-agnostic, so use whatever floats your boat on the UI end.
+This is about building the API and the domain.

 ### TL;DR
 Want to build a CRUD application and heard about DDD?
 This is the place for you.
 There are no silver bullets here, but maybe a few nuggets of convinience.